ux-at-icfnext/OEB/src/renewapp.md

 <div class="ontario-callout ontario-border-highlight--lime">

-Note: Please note that if you currently receive an OESP credit, your circumstances have changed, and your application is denied, your OESP credits will stop.
+Note: If you currently receive an OESP credit, your circumstances have changed, and your application is denied, your OESP credits will stop.
 </div>

 <div class="ontario-form-group">